mak-alamin/kazimdev/README.md

 ## Hi there 👋, I'm Md.
 Abul Kazim Alamin.
-You can call me "Kazim" simply.
+You can call me "Kazim".
 ### I'm a full stack web developer from Dhaka, Bangladesh.

 Currently I'm working online focusing on backend development for clients and companies worldwide.